She's a

 Twenty years on, it flourishes,

-tall and strong in a southerly gale,
+in a southerly gale,

 sounds of birds and bees flying